SarthakMakhija/cached/README.md

 const COUNTERS: TotalCounters = 100;
 //Total capacity of the cache, used as the capacity parameter in DashMap const CAPACITY: TotalCapacity = 10;
-//Total weight of the cache
-const CACHE_WEIGHT: Weight    = 100;
+//Total weight of the cache that determines the total cache size const CACHE_WEIGHT: Weight    = 100;

 #[tokio::test]